pucgenie/pumpdoublify/README.md

-Doublify
+PumpDoublify
 ========
+Huge thanks to Boxx for writing the original 4 panel -> 8 panel converter, this tool is a small modification for making pump doubles charts, with lots of tweaking done to generate (hopefully) comfortable patterns.
 ## Features
-- Converts 4 panel charts to 8 panel.
+- Converts 4 panel charts to 10 panel.
 - Can batch process recursive folders of songs.
 - Removes old autogen charts so you can re-doublify charts when a new version comes out.
 - Skips charts which have non-autogen double charts so you can doublify your whole Songs folder and you won't lose anything.